 Now that we know what a macro is, let me give you an example of how powerful a macro can be.
-Remember, a macro is only limited to our or your imagination!

 Below is a screen shot of a macro I use in our home every day.
 The idea behind this macro is when we turn off the TV at night and are headed to bed (from between the hours of 8:30pm and 11pm on the weekdays and midnight on the weekends) the following sequence of events happens.
 The reason I have chosen to have specific ending times, is I have recognized that if someone is up extra late, and other folks are sleeping, I don’t want lights or TVs coming on and waking them up.